Back to all guides

 Add one tiny weather icon if it helps: cloud, sun, rain line, fog mark, lightning bolt, moon.
 Keep it tiny.
 The icon should point to the words, not replace them.

-The "forecast" line is not a promise.
-It is a small next condition: after sleep, after tea, after I answer the message, after the room is quiet.
-Keep it honest and reachable.
+Treat the "forecast" as one reachable next condition: after sleep, after tea, after I answer the message, after the room is quiet.

 Evidence of Today